 BCom/LLB – University of Otago - 2011

-Sharon has been practising in family law for over 10 years, with specialist expertise in relationship property and trust litigation.
-Sharon has been named by Doyles Guide as a leading family and relationship property lawyer in New Zealand for 4 years in a row.
+Sharon Chandra has over a decade of experience practicing family law, with a specialisation in relationship property and trust litigation.
+Recognised by Doyles Guide as a leading family and relationship property lawyer in New Zealand for four consecutive years, Sharon has established herself as a trusted expert in her field.

 Alalaakkola v Palmer [2024] NZSC 56